The Log Garage Kits Roundup: 8 Models to Suit Every Budget

-If you’re looking for a low budget but high quality kit, Lazarus Log Homes provide some the best priced log kits in the US.
+If you’re looking for a low-budget but high-quality kit, Lazarus Log Homes provides some of the best-priced log kits in the US.

-This particular model creates a traditional exterior which matches log homes, but it is actually made from 10 inch profile log siding rather than full logs.
+This particular model creates a traditional exterior that matches log homes, but it is actually made from 10-inch profile log siding rather than full logs.

 It uses the corner post construction method which would perfectly suit a home built using the same method.